mmbman/Katagiri/1986-06-28-Turning-the-Three-Poisons-into-Wheels.md

 I think in *Song of the Jewel Mirror*, in the last sentence it says, “practicing secretly, working within.”
 So in order to turn the poison of ignorance into the wheel of ignorance, I think we should achieve continuity of “practicing secretly, working within.”

 “Practice in secret” means, as Dōgen Zenji teaches, practice in a monastery must be carried out *quietly*, calmly – not something showy.
-Because *passage to freedom* goes to you only when you *deal with*, right now, right here.
+Because *passage to freedom* [opens] to you only when you *deal with*, right now, right here.
 That’s why practice is what?
 When you yourself want to be peace and harmony, right in the [midst] of sitting, from moment to moment – where is the passage to freedom, to peace and harmony?
-Right now, right here, you should receive your body and use your body and mind in peace and harmony; be present in peace and harmony.
-That means bring the peace and harmony to your body and mind, right now, right here.
+Right now, right here, you should receive your body [and mind] and use your body and mind in peace and harmony; be present in peace and harmony.
+That means bring the peace and harmony to your body and mind right now, right here.
 This is nothing but practice in action.
 So what is this?
-This practice must be going very calmly, not showy.
+This is [that] this practice must be going very calmly, not showy.

 That is called the *wheel of ignorance*, instead of the *poison of ignorance*.

 #### 42:29

-So that is [what] “the threefold wheel is pure and clean” [means].
+So [these together are] “the threefold wheel is pure and clean”.
 Naturally that practice is pure and clean.

 [At first], it’s very difficult to believe or receive this representation by buddhas, ancestors, and Dōgen, presenting something with the whole universe.
 It’s very difficult to receive, because human speculation doesn’t catch it!
 Always human consciousness gets [just] one corner of the universe, so it’s very difficult to get, to hold, to have the *whole* universe through the one thing.
-That’s why we have to receive it and use it, as best as we can; this is the purpose of spiritual life.
-Otherwise, no matter how long you try to understand the universe intellectually and metaphysically, you never get the spirit of spiritual life, based on peace and harmony.
+That’s why we have to receive it and use it as best as we can; this is the purpose of spiritual life.
+Otherwise, no matter how long you try to understand the universe intellectually and metaphysically, you never get the spirit of spiritual life [...] based on peace and harmony.

 #### 44:06 end of recording